TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 L Intersection

-When a suspect's possible positions form an L-shape, the intersection of those rows and columns can be eliminated for other suspects.
+When a character's possible positions form an L-shape, the intersection of those rows and columns can be eliminated for other characters.

 Example 1